HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Smaller networks force the system to learn just the big details as opposed to all the smaller nuances of the data set.
 This should be last resort since smaller networks also decrease a model's potential to learn and solve complex problems.

 Data augmentation is the creation of new data to supplement existing data.
 An example of this is flipping, rotating, and skewing images in a dataset to provide variation.
 This works particularly well with image classification.
+However, we probably wouldn't want to vertically flip images when training a model to recognize dogs vs cats as images of them are almost always upright.
+We would want to vertically flip images for tasks such as recognizing cancer cells or classifying satellite images.

 Dropout is literally the dropping out of node activations when running a model.
-The program will ignore neurons with some probability, forcing the network to learn robust features of the data: so given some noise (in this case the loss of data) the model will still be able to perform well.
+The program will ignore neurons with some probability, forcing the network to learn robust features of the data.
+Thus, given noise the model will still be able to perform well.

 Regularization is a general term for "any modiﬁcation we make to a learning algorithm that is intended to reduce its generalization error but not its training error" (deep learning book).
 Training error here indicates how well the model performs on the given data set to learn from.
 Regularization techniques range from penalizing large weights to other constraints in the model.
 Read in depth [here](https://www.deeplearningbook.org/contents/regularization.html).

-Okay great we understand what overfitting is and how to combat it.
+Okay great.
+We understand what overfitting is and how to combat it.
 But how do we measure overfit?

 Introducing hold-out sets AKA the training set, validation set, and test set.
 In deep learning (and machine learning in general) we split our data into different sets for different tasks.
 There are a variety of data techniques in machine learning such as bootstrapping and k-fold cross validation but for the purpose of this project we'll only be concerned with training, validation, and test sets.